ohmewho/appbuilder_docs/develop/concepts/mobile/dataAccess/DataAccess.md

 var orderedList = familyData.getOrderedList(myRenID);
 ```

-## And so can you
+## And So Can You

 So, if you wanted to follow this same pattern, I'd start by:

-- adding a `ObjHash = { 'key' : 'ABObj.uuid' }` in your app.js
+- Adding a `ObjHash = { 'key' : 'ABObj.uuid' }` in your app.js.
-- loading each of these in your `.initializeLocalData()`  method
+- Loading each of these in your `.initializeLocalData()`  method.
-- make sure each of our local objective.js, pfs.js, etc...  has the same key as in ObjHash
+- Make sure each of our local objective.js, pfs.js, etc...  has the same key as in `ObjHash`.
 - Then in `.initializeRemoteData()` figure out which objects you can download all data, and which ones require a DataCollection to limit to the current user.
-- make those requests there.
+- Make those requests there.

-- make sure your App is in `.status == 'ready'`  before going to your template file.
+- Make sure your App is in `.status == 'ready'`  before going to your template file.
-- in your template file, start requesting your local objects and asking them for their data there.
+- In your template file, start requesting your local objects and asking them for their data there.